JakobGM/patito/README.md

 👮 Simple and performant data frame validation.\
 🧪 Easy generation of valid mock data frames for tests.\
 🐍 Retrieve and represent singular rows in an object-oriented manner.\
-🧠 Provide a single source of truth for the core data models in your code base.
+🧠 Provide a single source of truth for the core data models in your code base. \
+🦆 Integration with DuckDB for running flexible SQL queries.

 Patito has first-class support for [polars]("https://github.com/pola-rs/polars"), a _"blazingly fast DataFrames library written in Rust"_.